On Weary Drivers, Records of Trees, and Parking Functions: Introduction

 \section{Introduction}

 {\bf Act I: } Every morning, cars travel on a long one-way road, each driver with a different favorite speed.
 The road is long enough that any faster car will inevitably catch up to a slower one.
 Overtaking is impossible.
 Days when the slowest car arrives first on the road are minor calamities.
 A traffic jam is no way to start the day.
 Most mornings aren’t quite that grim, but still, it feels like every car is doomed to crawl behind someone slower.
 What does an average morning look like?
 Assume that cars arrive from the right and are ranked from 1 as the fastest to $n$ as the slowest.
-A cluster forms when a car gets stuck behind slower cars.
-Represent the order in which cars enter the road by a permutation, and separate clusters of cars by placing a dot between them.
+The order in which the cars enter the road defines a permutation.
+For emphasis, we sometimes insert dots to indicate the separation between different clusters.

-The first car always starts a new cluster.
-When the second car arrives, it is either the slowest and starts a new cluster, resulting in permutation $1 \cdot 2$, or it is the fastest and does not, as in $21$.
-Thus, the second car starts a new cluster half the time.

-Suppose now that there are 3 cars driving down the road.
-If the slowest of the three, labelled $3$, arrives last, it cannot catch up, and a new cluster is created.
-In this case, the resulting permutation is either $21 \cdot 3$ or $1 \cdot 2 \cdot 3$.
-If the middle speed car arrives last, labelled $2$, it fits into an existing cluster, as this results in either permutation $3\,1\,2$ or $2 \cdot 3\,1$.
-Finally, if the fastest car arrives last, labelled $1$, it gets stuck behind the others, producing either $2 \cdot 3\,1$ or $3\,2\,1$.
-Thus, in one-third of the cases, the third car forms a new cluster.
+A cluster forms when a car gets stuck behind a cluster of slower cars.
+The first car to arrive always starts a cluster.
+When the second car arrives, it is either the slowest (2) and starts a new cluster, resulting in permutation $1 \cdot 2$, or it is the fastest (1) and does not, as in $21$.
+The second car starts a new cluster half the time.
+Consider three cars on the road.
+If the slowest car ($3$) arrives last, it cannot catch up and starts a new cluster, resulting in $2 1 \cdot3$ or $1\cdot 2 \cdot3$.
+If the medium-speed car ($2$) arrives last, it merges into an existing cluster, resulting in $3 12$ or $1 \cdot 3 2$.
+If the fastest car ($1$) arrives last, it becomes stuck behind the others, resulting in $2\cdot 31$ or $321$.
+In one-third of the cases, the third car forms a new cluster.
 A similar analysis holds for any number of cars.
 Only when the slowest car arrives last, a new cluster is formed.
-Therefore, when $n$ cars drive down the road the average number of clusters is $ 1 + \frac{1}{2} + \frac{1}{3} + \ldots + \frac{1}{n}$, and the number of cars required to expect to see more than $k$ clusters, more than half of the time, is then $1$, $4, 11, 31, 83, 227,$ $616, 1674, \ldots$ Probabilists have explored this situation from multiple angles \cite{Renyi, Glick, Wilf, Kortchemski}.
+Therefore, when $n$ cars drive down the road the average number of clusters is $ 1 + \frac{1}{2} + \frac{1}{3} + \ldots + \frac{1}{n}$.

+Probabilists have explored this situation from multiple angles \cite{Renyi, Glick, Wilf, Kortchemski}.
 Combinatorialists, on the other hand, will recognize Foata's fundamental transformation \cite{Foata} behind our analysis.
 Cars at the head of the clusters are the records (left-to-right maxima) of the permutation recording the order of arrival of the cars.

 {\bf Act II: } The situation has changed.
 Now there are junctions where smaller roads merge into larger ones.
 Yet, overtaking remains impossible.
 A new scenario, but cars still inevitably find themselves trapped behind slower drivers.